 - .1 Breakers: to Section 26 28 21 Moulded Case Circuit Breakers. - .2 Breakers with thermal and magnetic tripping in panelboards except as indicated otherwise. - .3 Main breaker: separately mounted on top or bottom of panel to suit cable entry.
 When mounted vertically, down position should open breaker. - .4 Lock-on devices for 10% of 15 to 30A breakers installed as indicated.
-Turn over unused lock-on devices to Departmental Representative. - .5 Lock-on devices for fire alarm, emergency, door supervisory, Security, exit and night light circuits.
+Turn over unused lock-on devices.